 Exception: Where allowed by system design, including but not limited to integral collector storage (ICS), direct thermosiphon, or drainback systems.
 For these systems, air or gas shall not impede the flow of heat transfer fluid.

 302.7 Outlet temperature.
+Where water supplied by the system can come into direct human contact in a pool or spa, the temperature of the water at the outlet shall not exceed 110°F (43°C)

-302..1 Spa temperature.
-Water temperature shall not exceed 103° (39° C)
+302.7.1 Spa temperature.
+Water temperature supplied by the system to a spa shall not exceed 103° F (39° C) unless a lower value is specified by local codes or manufacturer’s instructions.

 302.10 Fluid system sizing.
 Pumps, piping and other components shall be sized to carry the heat transfer fluid at design flow rates over the design life without operational impairment, erosion and corrosion.

-302.10.1 Water velocity.
-The water velocity in solar pool heating system piping shall not exceed 8 feet (2.4 m) per secondor as specified by the manufacturer, whichever is lower.
+302.10.1 Maximum water velocity.
+The continuous water velocity in solar pool heating system piping shall not exceed the values provided in Table 302.9.1 or as specified by the manufacturer, whichever is lower, for the purposes of preventing erosion.

 Exception: Where the system includes a dedicated suction inlet installed within the pool or spa, the water velocity in the suction piping shall be as required by Section 302.7.

+TABLE 302.10.1

+MAXIMUM WATER VELOCITY FOR COPPER PIPING